wigging/genja/docs/templates.rst

 The keys available in the ``meta`` dictionary are ``title``, ``date``, ``categories``, ``tags``, ``link``, ``url``, ``iso_date``, and ``html``.
 The keys are defined below.
 Use the ``meta['title']`` or ``meta.title`` syntax to get values from the metadata dictionary in the template.

 title
-   This is the title of the post. date
+   This is the title of the post defined in Markdown as ``title: The post title`` and is returned as a string in the template. date
-   The long date of the post such as November 12, 2024. categories
+   The long date of the post such as ``date: November 12, 2024`` returned as a string in the template. categories
-   The category or categories of the post. tags
-   The tag or tags of the post.
-link
+   The category or categories of the post as a list of strings.
+A single category defined in the Markdown as ``categories: fruit`` is a returned in the template as a list containing one string value.
+Multiple categories such as ``categories: fruit, veggie`` are returned as a list of several string values.
+Notice that each category must be separated by a comma followed by a space. tags
+   The tag or tags of the post as a list of strings.
+This can be a single tag defined as ``tags: python`` or multiple tags defined as ``tags: python, swift``.
+Each tag must be separated by a comma followed by a space. link
    The relative link to the post's generated HTML file. url